THE CAPITAL STACK PLATFORM™

 These instruments are not interchangeable.
 Each carries specific implications for valuation, dilution, control and investor rights.
 Founders who do not understand these structures often create unintended consequences that only become visible at later funding stages.

-Early-stage financing typically relies on simplified instruments such as SAFEs,STACK’s, convertible notes and KISS agreements.
+Early-stage financing typically relies on simplified instruments such as SAFE’s, STACK notes, convertible notes and KISS agreements.
 These are designed to delay valuation while allowing capital to be deployed quickly.
 However, their simplicity is often misunderstood.

 What are startup financing instruments?